 Combine apple slices, maple syrup and cinnamon in a small frying pan and saute over medium heat until apple slices are soft.

-If you are also a fan of easy, healthy, sanity-saving recipes be sure to grab your FREE WEEK of my Real Food Comfort Food Meal Plan!!
+Also, if you are also a fan of easy, healthy, sanity-saving recipes be sure to grab your FREE WEEK of my Real Food Comfort Food Meal Plan!!

 I made this resource for busy mom’s just like you and I think you’ll love it!!
 You’ll get a week’s worth of great recipes, your grocery list planned out for you, a step-by-step meal prep guide, plus leftover ideas, side dish tips and more!